Oil, Iran top agenda as Putin visits Saudi Arabia

 - 'Role of peacemaker' -

-Analyst Lukyanov said that Moscow -- with its older ties to Iran as new links with Saudi -- could "play the role of peacemaker" as tensions between Tehran and Riyadh continue to rise.
+Analyst Lukyanov said that Moscow, with its older ties to Iran and new links with Saudi, could "play the role of peacemaker" as tensions soar between Tehran and Riyadh.

-Yemen's Huthi rebels claimed responsibility, but US officials blamed Iran and said the rebels did not have the range or sophistication to target the facilities.
+Yemen's Huthi rebels, who are backed by Tehran, claimed responsibility.
+But US officials blamed Iran and said the rebels did not have the range or sophistication to target the facilities.

 Tehran has denied involvement and warned of "total war" in the event of any attack on its territory.

-Russia attempted to keep a foot in both camps -- proposing missiles to Riyadh to defend itself, while at the same time warning against "hasty conclusions" regarding Iranian involvement.
+Russia has sought to keep a foot in both camps, proposing missiles to Riyadh to defend itself, while at the same time warning against "hasty conclusions" regarding Iran's alleged involvement.

-Last week an Iranian tanker was hit by suspected missile strikes off the coast of Saudi Arabia, sparking fresh conflict fears.
+Last week an Iranian tanker was hit by suspected missile strikes off the coast of Saudi Arabia, sparking fresh fears of war.

-"As far as Russia is concerned, we will do everything possible to create the necessary conditions for a positive dynamic" aimed at easing tensions, Putin said in the interview broadcast Sunday.
+"As far as Russia is concerned, we will do everything possible to create the necessary conditions for a positive dynamic," Putin said in the interview broadcast Sunday.

-Kremlin adviser Yuri Ushakov said the Syria conflict would also feature in the leaders' talks on Monday.
+Kremlin adviser Yuri Ushakov said Syria's eight-year-old war would also feature in the leaders' talks on Monday.

-Russia and Iran are allied with the regime of Bashar al-Assad, while the Saudis support the opposition.
+Russia and Iran back President Bashar al-Assad's regime, while the Saudis support the opposition.

 But "it is important for Russia that an Arab country participates in the political settlement in Syria," said Lukyanov.